 Here are some of the trends I foresee for the coming year with respect to AI-driven customer experiences:

-2. Verticalization – Vertical chatbots will gain interest as they bring customized solutions for industries such as financial services and retail, where consumers expect a continuous, convenient and customized customer experience.
-From the retail industry trying to bridge the online and offline gaps to financial service companies using chatbots to answer, solve, and advise digital customer needs, bots which are purposely created with specific vertical tasks in mind will become more common.
+- Verticalization – Vertical chatbots will gain interest as they bring customized solutions for industries such as Financial Services and Retail; where consumers expect a continuous, convenient and customized customer experience.
+From the Retail industry trying to bridge the online and offline gaps to Financial Services companies using chatbots to answer, solve, and advise digital customer needs, bots which are purposely created with specific vertical tasks in mind will become more common.
 Enterprises will find that adopting chatbots with verticalized specialties will help them deploy faster and will result in greater customer adoption and CSAT/NPS scores.

-3. Enter EmBots - As customer interactions with chatbots grow, so do their expectations from these automated interactions.
+- Enter EmBots - As customer interactions with chatbots grow, so does their expectation from these automated interactions.
 The Forrester CX Index concluded that brands are struggling to create and sustain a human connection with their customers.
-The EmBots (for Emotional Bots) could be an answer to this as these are bots powered by Emotional Intelligence, and they have the ability to detect user emotion during interactions, acknowledge that emotion and respond empathetically.
+The EmBots (for Emotional Bots) could be an answer to this as these are bots powered by Emotional Intelligence, the ability the ability to detect user emotion during interactions, acknowledge that emotion and respond empathetically.
 The AI models allow the bot to detect customers’ frustration, so it can immediately escalate to a human without letting it turn into a negative customer experience.
-This emotional intelligence capability will continue to grow in importance in the coming year.
-Learn more about how chatbots can detect and respond to user emotion in this on-demand webinar.
+This Emotional Intelligence capability will continue to grow in importance in the coming year.

-5. Humans and Chatbots will Engage in Three-way Blending – The blending of humans and AI will remain a key differentiator in creating a successful customer experience, as simulation of human intelligence by machines still requires a lot of support from humans.
+- Humans and Chatbots will Engage in Three-way Blending – The blending of humans and AI will remain a key differentiator in creating a successful customer experience, as simulation of human intelligence by machines still requires a lot of support from humans.
 A critical criterion for digital self-service is to maintain the quality of the interaction and this can be achieved by blending bot and human efforts to augment customer experience.
 This ensures less waiting time for consumers, thereby increasing overall self-service adoption.
 Vendors will take steps towards providing deep self-learning bot capabilities making it a three-way blending experience.
 Deep learning allows enterprises to create predictive models with uncanny accuracy on image, voice, and natural language data that was previously impossible to analyze.
-The deep-learning model’s ability to predict outcomes and identify patterns can help in use cases like fraud detection, customer churn analysis, and purchase propensity modeling.
-Learn more about the benefits you’ll gain by effectively blending AI and agents in this article.
+The deep-learning model’s ability to predict outcomes and identify patterns can help in use cases like fraud detection, customer churn analysis, and purchase propensity modeling

-10. The CMO will become the Orchestrator of CX – As the ultimate arbiter of the total brand promise, the CMO will step up and claim responsibility for synchronizing CX efforts at the company level.
+- The CMO will become the Orchestrator of CX – As the ultimate arbiter of the total brand promise, the CMO will step up and claim responsibility for synchronizing CX efforts at the company level.
 I also believe that the CMO is turning into the conductor of customer experience as the advent of AI and other technological innovations affect brand-customer interactions.
-A recent Forrester report states that marketers use of AI will multiply and mature in the next five to 10 years.
-While it won't fundamentally change the purpose of the Marketing function, AI will become a CMOs' best friend, enabling marketing teams to return to the function’s core essence.
+A recent Forrester report states that marketers' use of AI will multiply and mature in the next five to 10 years.
+While it won't fundamentally change the purpose of the Marketing function, AI will become CMOs' best friend, enabling Marketing teams to return to the function’s core essence.